doctrine/dbal/UPGRADE.md

 The `ServerInfoAwareConnection::requiresQueryForServerVersion()` method has been deprecated as an implementation detail which is the same for almost all supported drivers.

-## Statement constructors are marked internal
+## Connection and Statement constructors are marked internal

+1. Driver connection objects can be only created by the corresponding drivers.
+2. Wrapper connection objects can be only created by the driver manager.
-The driver and wrapper statement objects can be only created by the corresponding connection objects.
+3. The driver and wrapper connection objects can be only created by the corresponding connection objects.

 ## The `PingableConnection` interface is deprecated